-No, if the employee we've just described sells the shares - which they might do either immediately or after some time - they'll then have to pay capital gains tax (CGT) on any gain made up to the point of sale.
+No, if the employee we've just described sells the shares - which they might do either immediately or after some time - they'll then have to pay CGT on any gain made up to the point of sale.
 But it will often be much better to pay CGT than income tax or NI contributions, because:

-- There is an additional tax-free slice

-£11,100 for 2015-16.

-- CGT is payable at 18% or 28%.

-- Unlike income tax or NI, CGT is due only when someone sells their shares, and so when they have some cash to pay the tax bill.
+- There is an additional tax-free slice £11,700 for 2018-19. - CGT is payable at 10% or 20%. - Unlike income tax or NI, CGT is due only when someone sells their shares, and so when they have some cash to pay the tax bill.